 Get exclusive member benefits & effect social change.
 Join Today

 A feeding tube, also known as a gavage tube, is used to give nutrition to infants who cannot eat on their own.
-The feeding tube is normally used in a hospital, but it can also be used in a home to feed infants.
+The feeding tube is normally used in a hospital, but it can be used at home to feed infants.
 The tube can also be used to give medication to an infant.

 The feeding tube can be inserted and then removed for each feeding.
-Alternately it can be an indwelling feeding tube, which means it remains in the infant for multiple feedings.
-The feeding tube can be used to administer both breast milk and formula.
+Or it can be an indwelling feeding tube, which means it remains in the infant for multiple feedings.
+The feeding tube can be used to give both breast milk and formula.

 A feeding tube is used for infants who do not have the strength or muscle coordination to breastfeed or drink from a bottle.
 There are other reasons why an infant might need a feeding tube, including:

-During the procedure, your doctor will measure the length from your baby’s nose or mouth to their stomach.
-Your doctor will then cut the tube so it is just the right length for your infant.
-Then, they will rinse the tip of the tube with sterile water to sterilize and lubricate it.
+During the procedure, your nurse will measure the length from your baby’s nose or mouth to their stomach.
+Your nurse will then mark the tube so it is just the right length for your infant.
+Then, they will lubricate the tip with sterile water or water based lubricating gel.
 Next, they will insert the tube very carefully into your infant’s mouth or nose.
+Occasionally doctors will insert the tube, but it is generally a procedure done by the bedside nurse.

 After the feeding is complete, your doctor will either cap off the tube or remove it.
 You should make sure your infant remains upright or inclined to prevent the feeding from being regurgitated.